akshayadeshpande/deco-bean/README.md

 ```
 assets
     fonts
-    -- Holds our custom fonts, with the exception of SpaceMono
+    -- Holds fonts used in app.
     images
     -- Holds images and graphics used throughout the app
 components